atang020/foodme/README.txt

 +                             INSTALLATION INSTRUCTIONS                            +
 ====================================================================================

+    ** A strong internet connection is required to connect to the database and for successful installation.

     1) Ensure the latest version of Java is currently installed on your system.

     2) Download the correct Android SDK for your platform from the following link: